Rednecks (song): Lyrics and interpretation

 Writing in the Los Angeles Times, Randy Lewis said Newman had "peeled back the curtain on... bigots and hypocrites" with this song.
 In 1995, Newman admitted that he was still nervous performing the song.

-A lengthy description of the Cavett broadcast is offered by author Steven Hart in his 2014 essay "He May Be a Fool But He's Our Fool: Lester Maddox, Randy Newman, and the American Culture Wars," which appears in the collection Let the Devil Speak: Articles, Essays, and Incitements.
+A lengthy description of the Cavett broadcast is offered by author Steven Hart in his 2014 essay "He May Be a Fool But He's Our Fool: Lester Maddox, Randy Newman, and the American Culture Wars", which appears in the collection Let the Devil Speak: Articles, Essays, and Incitements.
 Hart maintains that Cavett was, if anything, too diffident with Maddox, who played word games about the meaning of racism and segregation before "taking theatrical umbrage" and storming off the set only a few minutes before the end of the show.
 Newman felt differently, saying, "Now, I hate everything that he stands for, but they didn't give him a chance to be an idiot.
 And here he is, governor of a state—these people elected him in Georgia, however many million people voted for him—and I thought that if I were a Georgian, I would be angry."

 Newman later said it was one of many songs he may have, "done differently, in terms of tempo or arrangement.
-I did "Rednecks" a little square, maybe."
+I did 'Rednecks' a little square, maybe."

 Steve Earle recorded a cover of "Rednecks" in 2006 for the tribute album Sail Away: The Songs of Randy Newman.

 Newman's opinion

 Newman has called "Rednecks" one of his favorite compositions.
 He said he wrote the song after watching Maddox's appearance with Cavett and "seeing him be treated rudely... they had just elected him governor, in a state of 6 million or whatever, and if I were a Georgian, I would have been offended, irrespective of the fact that he was a bigot and a fool."

-Newman said that having written "Rednecks" he felt he had to explain where he was coming from, which led him to write "Marie" and "Birmingham", two other songs that ended up on his Good Old Boys album.
+Newman said that, having written "Rednecks", he felt he had to explain where he was coming from, which led him to write "Marie" and "Birmingham", two other songs that ended up on his Good Old Boys album.

-Newman seldom performs “Rednecks” in concert because it is liberally infused with the n-word.
+Newman seldom performs "Rednecks" in concert, because it is liberally infused with the word "nigger".